yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 The Recal function is used for the internal mass recalibration.
 It takes the output from MFAssignCHO and outputs from IsoFiltrR, the `Mono` and `Iso` dataframes.
 Finally, it takes the series for recalibration, either chosen by the user or selected by FindRecalSeries function.

 A very common error points to increasing the `MzRange` parameter, which sets the recalibration segment length and has a default value of 30 - sometimes it is needed to increase it to even values as 80.
-Other parameters we can left to their defaults.
+Other parameters can be left to their defaults.

 > <hands-on-title> Internal mass recalibration </hands-on-title>
 >